petcupaula/git-flow-practice/README.md

     # Delete from GitHub (can also be done from web interface)
     git push origin --delete [name_of_your_new_branch]

-    # Switch to the master branch
+    # Switch to the original branch
-    git checkout master -f
+    git checkout [original_branch] -f

     # Delete the extra branch from local repo
     git branch -D [name_of_your_new_branch]
     ```

   * Pull the changes from `upstream` to your local repo

      ```
-    git pull --ff upstream [upstream_branch]
+     git pull --ff upstream [original_branch]
      ```

   * Commit the merge, review the changes, and push the merge to your GitHub repository.

+    ```
+    TO-DO: example
+    ```

+ * Life after the Pull Request

+   * TO-DO: how to keep things in sync

 ## Let's practice!